JennEYoon/learn-mldl/dlai/tasks.md

      one, two,  three,
      Take the tests on DeepLearning.ai after this class.
      Apply to Amazon Demand Forecaster job.
 Use it to psych myself to sharpen my skills.
+     Maybe learn MySQL to get a quick job in programming related field?

   * setup Ubuntu conda env for dlai, run notebook on CPU.
      - Manually upload to this repo, learn-mldl.